ministryofjustice/opg-sirius-api-gateway/lambdas/docs/README.md

 * We decorate the lookup request object’s headers with the authentication token.

 ### Step 7
-* We send the lookup request to Sirius.
+* We send the lookup request to Sirius Membrane.

 ### Step 8
 * Sirius performs the lookup and returns a response.